maxemil/PhyloMagnet/README.md

 * NextFlow implementation ready up to alignment and trimming of assembled contigs.

 ### 17-04-28
-* [ ] Refine interface to be able to use own fastq files
-* Put third-party binary paths in the params
+* Put third-party binary paths in the params, so you can change them easily on the CL